polterguy/polterguy.github.io/tutorials/expressions-slots-nodes/index.md

 ```
 .result
 .arg1:foo2

 .data
    foo1:John
    foo2:Thomas
    foo3:Peter

 set-value:x:@.result
    get-value:x:@.data/*/{@.arg1}
 ```

-What the above does is basically to substitute the `{@.arg1}` parts of your expression with the value of the node referenced by the `@.arg1` expression, before the outermost expression is evaluated, resulting in that the outermost expression becomes `@.data/*/foo2` before it is being evaluated.
-This technique allows you to nest expressions as deep as you wish, and use as many _"dynamic"_ segments as you wish in your outer expressions.
+The above basically substitutes the `{@.arg1}` parts of your expression with the value of the node referenced by your `@.arg1` expression, before the outermost expression is evaluated - Resulting in that the outermost expression becomes `@.data/*/foo2` before it is being evaluated.
+This technique allows you to nest expressions as deep as you wish, and use as many _"dynamic"_ segments as you wish in your expressions.

 * [Read more about expressions, nodes and Hyperlambda](/documentation/magic.node/)
 * [Read more about eval and its programming language constructs](/documentation/magic.lambda/)

+## Modifying your tree

+Hyperlambda contains a whole range of slots that allows you to dynamically modify your lambda objects as they are executing.
+Below are the most important slots related to this.

+* __[set-value]__ - Changes the value of a node
+* __[set-name]__ - Changes the name of a node
+* __[add]__ - Appends children to a node's children collection
+* __[insert-before]__ - Injects a node _before_ some node
+* __[insert-after]__ - Injects a node _after_ some node

+All of the above slots requires a destination expression as their primary value, and one or more arguments beings its _"source"_.
+Notice though that these destination expressions can reference _multiple_ nodes, implying one invocation might in theory change multiple nodes.
+Refer to [magic.lambda](/documentation/magic.lambda/) for details about how these slots works.

 ## Wrapping up

-This was probably the hardest tutorial we've gone through so far - But once you understand expressions, nodes, Hyperlambda, and its relationship to slots and signals - Everything becomes easy.
+This was probably the hardest tutorial we've gone through so far, but once you understand expressions, nodes, Hyperlambda, and its relationship to slots and signals - Everything becomes easy.
 In this tutorial we covered the following subjects.